 I’ve understood the benefits of leg press machines for a long time.
-When I started out as a personal trainer, I had to understand how the leg press worked, their advantages and precisely what muscles were engaged.
+When I started out as a personal trainer, I had to understand how the leg press worked, its advantages and precisely what muscles were engaged.

 But I never really took to any of the leg press models available to exercise the lower body.
 Conscientiously, I did multiple versions of squats instead.